-This Court issued an opinion on January 22, 2003.
-The Court held that the SPG Plaintiffs had adequately alleged that the shares in the voting agreements may be subject to the Michigan Control Share Acquisitions Act, which would trigger a shareholder vote to confer voting rights.
-Less than one week later, Robert Taubman terminated the voting agreements, purportedly to "eliminate the issues Simon has raised based on these agreements."
+This Court issued an opinion on January 22,2003.
+The Court held that the SPG Plaintiffs had adequately alleged that the shares in the Voting Agreements may be subject to the Michigan Control Share Acquisitions Act, (Chapter 7B of the Michigan Business Corporation Act, MCL 450.1790, officially known as the "Stacey, Bennett, and Randall shareholder equity act" MCL 450.1970(1)., ET SEQ, is commonly referred to as the "Control Share Acquisitions Act," hereinafter the "Control Share Act"), which would trigger a shareholder vote to confer voting rights.
+Less than one week later, Robert Taubman terminated the Voting Agreements, purportedly to "eliminate the issues Simon has raised based on these agreements."
 JANUARY 28, 2003 SEC SCHEDULE 13D/A, ITEM 4.

-Simon purchased its first shares (1000) of TCI common stock on November 15, 2002, and purchased additional shares on November 27, 2002.(16) On December 5, 2002, Simon made a formal tender offer for \$18 per share and filed this action.
+Simon purchased its first shares (1000) of TCI common stock on November 15,

+2002, and purchased additional shares on November 27,2002.(16) On December 5, 2002, Simon made a formal tender offer for \$18 per share and filed this action.
 On December 10, 2002, the Board again met with senior management, legal counsel and Goldman.
 The Board unanimously resolved to recommend that shareholders reject the offer.
-The Board filed a Schedule 14D-9 setting forth thirteen reasons for this recommendation.
+On December 11,2002, the Board filed a Schedule 14D-9 setting forth thirteen reasons for its recommendation.
 The Board also amended the TCI bylaws to "opt out" of the Michigan Control Share Acquisitions Act and to add a requirement that any shareholder nomination or business proposal be submitted by a reasonable period before the meeting in question.